 Cost: Free (or Guided tour 1,500 ISK)

-No visit to Reykjavík is complete without a visit to Harpa, the city’s convention centre and concert hall on the harbour.
-The design was inspired by Icelandic nature.
+No visit to Reykjavík is complete without adding a visit to Harpa to your things to do list.
+The Harpa is the city’s convention centre and concert hall on the harbour.
+Its unusual design was inspired by Icelandic nature.
 From a distance, the building looks like a giant glass rectangle.
 But once you get close and go inside, you will see that the geometric mirrors and crystalline glass panels mimic the shapes of the volcanic basalt rock columns you can find all over Iceland.

 Visit the Sun Voyager